Azure/azure-sdk-for-cpp/README.md

 The AzureVcpkg module supports three scenarios:

 1. Getting and setting up Vcpkg automatically (default case).
 You can set the env var `AZURE_SDK_DISABLE_AUTO_VCPKG` to disable this bahavior.
 2. Automatically linking your application to an existing Vcpkg folder.
-Set the enviroment variable `VCPKG_ROOT` to the Vcpkg folder you want to link.
+Set the environment variable `VCPKG_ROOT` to the Vcpkg folder you want to link.
 3. Manually setting a toolchain file with cmake command option. `AzureVcpkg.cmake` module will respect the option.

 Add the next lines to your root `CMakeLists.txt` to use `AzureVcpkg.cmake` module: